Robust Markov Decision Process: Beyond Rectangularity: Introduction.

-They refer to this as a $(s,a)$-\textit{rectangular} uncertainty set and show that for such uncertainty sets, one can efficiently compute the optimal robust policy using a {\em robust value iteration}.
-Moreover, there is an optimal robust policy that is stationary, Markovian and deterministic.

-An important generalization of the $(s,a)$-rectangular uncertainty set that has been considered is the \textit{row-wise} or $s$-\textit{rectangular} uncertainty set, introduced in~\cite{Epstein} and extensively studied in~\cite{Kuhn}.
-Here, the transition probabilities $\boldsymbol{P}_{s} = (P_{sas'})_{as'} \in \R_{+}^{|\A| \times |\X|}$ corresponding to different states are unrelated and the uncertainty set $\PP$ is given as:

-\cite{Kuhn} show that for a $s$-rectangular uncertainty set, an optimal robust policy can be computed efficiently using a robust policy iteration algorithm.
-An optimal robust policy can be chosen from the class of stationary and Markovian policies but is not necessarily deterministic.
-This is in contrast with the case of classical MDP or robust MDP with $(s,a)$-rectangular uncertainty set, where there always exists an optimal policy that is deterministic.
-The authors in~\cite{Kuhn} also show that the problem of computing the optimal robust policy is strongly NP-Hard for general uncertainty set.
+An important generalization of the $(s,a)$-rectangular uncertainty set is the \textit{row-wise} or $s$-\textit{rectangular} uncertainty set, introduced in~\cite{Epstein} and extensively studied in~\cite{Kuhn}.
+Here, the transition probabilities $\bm{P}_{s} = (P_{sas'})_{as'} \in \R_{+}^{|\A| \times |\X|}$ corresponding to different states are unrelated and the uncertainty set $\PP$ is given as: $\PP = \underset{s \in \X}{\times} \; \PP_{s}, \text{ where } \; \PP_{s} \subseteq \R^{|\X| \times |\A|}_{+}. $ \cite{Kuhn} show that for an $s$-rectangular uncertainty set, an optimal robust policy can be computed efficiently using a robust value iteration algorithm.
+An optimal robust policy can be chosen from the class of stationary policies but {it} is not necessarily deterministic, which is in contrast with the case of classical MDPs or robust MDPs with $(s,a)$-rectangular uncertainty set, where there always exists an optimal policy that is deterministic.
+Importantly, \cite{Kuhn} also show that the problem of computing the optimal robust policy is strongly NP-Hard for general uncertainty set.